Rufus For Real

 Serving: 1 serving | Calories: 443kcal | Carbohydrates: 9g | Protein: 27g | Fat: 34g | Saturated Fat: 15g | Polyunsaturated Fat: 5g | Monounsaturated Fat: 12g | Trans Fat: 0.1g | Cholesterol: 140mg | Sodium: 203mg | Potassium: 623mg | Fiber: 3g | Sugar: 4g | Vitamin A: 795IU | Vitamin C: 59mg | Calcium: 77mg | Iron: 2mg

-• Crusty bread or dinner rolls: Perfect for soaking up every bit of that lemon-dill cream sauce.
+• No-Knead Bread: Perfect for soaking up every last spoonful of the lemon-dill cream sauce.

 Storage & Reheating